LE0NARD096/web_genomic_service/README.md

 It will give you an http address to paste in yout browser to access the site

-If you want to use the site has an admin, you have to execute the following command into your terminal:
+If you want to use the site has an admin, you have to execute the following command:

 `python3 manage.py createsuperuser`